Codingnoob001/FlashCard_App/README.md

 ## Lab 3

-### App Description
+### App Description:
-`TODO://` A Flashcard app that saves multiple user created cards so that users can revisit the app to review their cards
+A Flashcard app that saves multiple user created cards so that users can revisit the app to review their cards

 ### App Walk-though
 The user creates and deletes a flash card as shown below: